CasparKielwein/Aaargh/README.md

 Aaargh is a free and open pen and paper RPG in the vein of Dungeons and Dragons.

 ## Mission Statement
 Aaargh continues where Dnd4 and 5 left off.
-It offers fast yet tactical combat with a lot of options to customize your characters and let them fight their way through any imagainable adventure.
+It offers fast yet tactical combat with a lot of options to customize your characters and let them fight their way through any imaginable adventure.
 It offers a wide range of character options without geting lost in minute detail together with a streamlined gameplay.
 The characters are heroes who leave their mark on the world.

 ## Design Goals
 * Heroes kick ass!
 The characters are larger than life heroes and should feel like that.